How these 10 companies are using AI for customer service

 Tithely makes it easy for churches to accept donations online, with a mobile app, or through text.
 With a fully remote customer support team and no centralized system, Tithely was struggling to ensure alignment on tasks and schedules.

 Tithley implemented Assembled to create a more structured and efficient support operation.
-Recognizing the opportunity to do even more, the team also adopted Assembled Assist to empower agents with AI-driven insights and automated workflows.
+Recognizing the opportunity to do even more, the team also adopted Assembled AI to empower agents with AI-driven insights and automated workflows.

 10. aXcelerate